mozartspa/mobx-form/website/docs/api/useForm.md

 setFieldValue(field: string, value: any): void
 ```

-Set the value of a field.
+Sets the value of a field.

 ---